US will get a 15% cut of Nvidia and AMD chip sales to China under a new, unusual agreement

 “Our export control regime must be based on genuine security considerations, not creative taxation schemes disguised as national security policy,” he said.
 “Chip export controls aren’t bargaining chips, and they’re not casino chips either.
 We shouldn’t be gambling with our national security to raise revenue.”

-Derek Scissors, senior fellow and China expert at the conservative American Enterprise Institute, questioned the constitutionality of the deal and also warned against risking national security for revenue.
+Derek Scissors, senior fellow and China expert at the conservative American Enterprise Institute, reiterated Moolenaar's point about the constitutionality of the deal.

 “There’s no precedent for this, probably because export taxes are unconstitutional, ” said Derek Scissors, senior fellow and China expert at the conservative American Enterprise Institute.
 “They call it a fee, but 15% of sales revenue is about a standard a tax as it comes.
 For this reason, I don’t think the ‘arrangement’ is at all durable. ‘’